jpaquay/netdevbe/README.md

 #### IT manager @ Missil Petroleum; September 2002 - June 2006

 - Responsible for IT operations
+  - Implemented ERP, Mail and many other Intranet systems (Linux)
+  - Designed and maintained networks: LAN, WAN, VPN's; 2 HQ and 35 branches.
+  - Implemented smart-metering solution for the  gas-stations network and main HQ stock.
+  - Worked on the company communications strategy; defined new channels of communications; created and maintained company website's www.missil.be.
+  - designed the new company logo

 #### garage mechanics
 - [gcs](https://netdev.be)